 - Trim cats’ nails every one to two weeks.

 - Avoid harm to themselves or cats by avoiding engaging in rough play.

-Veterinarians have an obligation to provide cat owners with complete education with regard to declawing prior to performing the procedure.
+Veterinarians are obliged to provide cat owners with complete education about declawing.
 The following points are the foundation for full understanding and disclosure regarding declawing:

-- Declawing is not a medically necessary procedure in most cases.
-There are inherent risks and complications with any surgical procedure, including, but not limited to, anesthetic complications, side effects associated with analgesics, hemorrhage, and infection.
+- Declawing is rarely a medically necessary procedure.
+There are inherent risks and complications with any surgical procedure, including, but not limited to, anesthetic complications, side effects associated with analgesics, hemorrhage, infection, and pain.

 Adopted by the American Animal Hospital Association Board of Directors, October 2003.
-Last revised October 2009.
+Revised October 2009.
+Last revised August 2015.